-The programme length is three semesters full-time and six semesters part-time.
-Each of the credited modules runs for one semester.
+The programme length is three semesters full-time and five semesters part-time.
+Each of the credited modules runs for one semester:

 or for (full-time students only) an option is offered.

-Full time students, may or may not choose to include a break during the Summer.
-Students may use this period as they see fit for family time or a vacation, personal research, work experience or to return to employment.
-Thus, a full-time student starting the programme in October may complete either the following September (by continuing the programme through July and August, 12 months duration) or the following January (when a break is taken over the Summer period, 18 month duration).
+A full-time student starting the programme in October may complete either the following September (by continuing the programme through July and August, 12 months duration) or the following December (when a break is taken over the Summer period, 18-month duration).

 UK/EU students must notify the programme and school of their intentions prior to commencing the ‘Research Output’ module in semester three.